mmizutani/mcp-remote-deno/README.md

 **That's why the `--allow-write="$HOME/.mcp-auth"` Deno permission is required** in all usage examples.

+You can set the `MCP_REMOTE_CONFIG_DIR` environment variable to point to a different directory for storing the credentials if necessary.

 ### Why Deno's Security Sandbox for Implementation

 This implementation specifically leverages Deno's security-first approach, which requires explicit permissions for file, network, and environment access.
 This is particularly important for MCP clients, which often handle sensitive API keys and user data.
 With Deno, you can precisely control which domains the proxy can connect to, which files it can access, and what system operations it can perform - making it a more secure alternative to Node.js implementations.
 This approach was inspired by similar projects like [@yamanoku/baseline-mcp-server](https://github.com/yamanoku/baseline-mcp-server), which demonstrates how Deno's sandboxed security model can be effectively leveraged for MCP implementations.